CHILDREN'S HOUSE

 Math

 Dr. Montessori designed the math materials upon observing children engaging in counting more readily when they were able to touch the items.
 She developed concrete materials to represent all quantities.
 When a child combines the equipment, separates it, shares it, counts it and compares it, he will demonstrate to himself the basic operation of arithmetic.
-The activities give children the satisfaction of learning by discovery rather than being told.

 Language